Crispy Baked Onion Rings

 Peel of any tough or thick layers of the onion.

 This thing scares the crap out of me.
-It’s frickin SHA-HARP, I always always use the guard because I do need my fingertips, it could make shots of me adding ingredients not so visually appealing. kwim?
+It’s SHARP, I always always use the guard because I do need my fingertips, it could make shots of me adding ingredients not so visually appealing.

-Slice the onions, with the guard on, into about a half inch.
-I’m pretty bad with measuring thickness and I always buy an extra onion just for that fact, in case I screw something up {like that ring on the far right}.
+Slice 2 to 3 sweet onions, with the guard on, into about a half inch.
+I’m pretty bad with measuring thickness and I always buy an extra onion just for that fact, in case I screw something up (like that ring on the far right).

-I added two teaspoons of Cajun seasoning to the panko.
+I added 2 teaspoons of all-purpose seasoning to 1-1/2 cups panko breadcrumbs.
 You could easily just use some salt and pepper.
 Whatever floats your boat.

 Then toss in the panko.
 Repeat with the onion rings until you use up all that panko and filled up two rimmed baking sheets.

-Oh and remove your wedding bands or any fing-ular accessories… because your fingers WILL look like this. {You should’ve seen the camera :/ } Really I don’t think my fingers have ever looked so delicious.
+Oh and remove any jewelry from your fingers, because your fingers WILL look like this.
+(You should’ve seen the camera 😕 )

 Lay them out in a single layer on a parchment lined baking sheet.
 My batch made two cookie sheets full which fed us four just fine.
 But if you were serving a large crowd of peeps, I’d probably double.
 But that’s a whole lot of dredging.